krishna-NIT/krishna-NIT/README.md

  ## 🚀 My Achievements
- - Selected for Finals of CodeUtsava NITRR 22
  - Rank 6 in HACKNITRR 22'
- - Top 20 Contributor in SWOC (Script Winter of Code) (Open Source)
+ - Among Top 20 Contributor in SWOC (Script Winter of Code) (Open Source)
  - Rank 138 out of 1100 Participants in GSSoC 2021
+ - Selected for Finals of CodeUtsava NITRR 22

  <hr/>